twilio-professional-services/flex-preview-dialer/README.md

 2. Clone this repository.

+3. Copy `public/appConfig.example.js` to `public/appConfig.js`.

-3. Rename `src/configs/campaigns.example.json` to `src/configs/campaigns.json` and set your campaigns.
+4. Copy `src/configs/campaigns.example.json` to `src/configs/campaigns.json` and set your campaigns.

 5. Run `npm install`.

-6. Rename `./serverless/.env.example` to `./serverless/.env` and populate the appropriate environment variables.
+6. Copy `./serverless/.env.example` to `./serverless/.env` and populate the appropriate environment variables.

-7. Change into `./serverless/` then run `npm install` and then `twilio serverless:deploy`.
+7. Change into `./serverless/` then run `twilio serverless:deploy`.
 Optionally, you can run locally with `twilio serverless:start --ngrok=""`

 8. Copy and save the domain returned when you deploy a function.

-9. From the root directory, rename .env.example to .env.production.
+9. From the root directory, copy `.env.example` to `.env.production`.

-10. Open the .env.production file in a text editor of your choice.
-Modify the REACT_APP_SERVICE_BASE_URL property to the Domain name you copied previously.
+10. Open the `.env.production` file in a text editor of your choice.
+Modify the `REACT_APP_SERVICE_BASE_URL` property to the Domain name you copied previously.
 Make sure to prefix it with "https://".

 11. Run `twilio flex:plugins:deploy` to deploy the plugin.

 The Flex Preview Dialer Plugin is now active on your contact center!

 ## Testing the plugin
-1. Log in as an `admin` to the Flex instance where you deployed the plugin.
+1. Log in to the Flex instance where you deployed the plugin.
-2. Change your status to Available on the upper right corner of the Flex UI.
+2. Change your status to "Available" on the upper right corner of the Flex UI.
 This enables you to receive incoming calls and messages (SMS or chat).
 3. With your specific campaign selected from the Campaigns dropdown list, import a CSV file of Contacts.
 You can have two columns: Contact Name, and Destination (Phone Number).
 For example:

 | Full Name | Destination Number |
 |-----------|--------------------|
 |Alice Cooper| 2065556666 |

-4. To generate a preview task (which you can review by running `twilio api:taskrouter:v1:workspaces:tasks:list --workspace-sid <flex_task-assignment_sid>` in a command shell) for each contact in the list:
+4. To generate a preview task for each contact in the list:
   - Click "Call Now" to generate preview tasks for your campaign immediately.
   - Click "Schedule" to set up scheduling for your selected campaign.
 When specifying a schedule, note that the TaskRouter API utilizes Coordinated Universal Time (UTC).
 5. To see the incoming preview tasks (displayed with the Campaign name and the phrase "Call to <destination_number_for_contact_row>", navigate to the Agent Desktop in your Flex Instance.

 6. Upon clicking "Accept", you should see a connecting call to the destination number (which has been added as an attribute on the subsequent "voice" task).
-**Tip:** You can review the "voice" tasks that get generated after acceptance of the preview task by rerunning `twilio api:taskrouter:v1:workspaces:tasks:list --workspace-sid <flex_task-assignment_sid>`.
+**Tip:**  Flex users with `admin` or `developer` permissions can review generated tasks within the Twilio Console (**Tasks** page on your **Flex Task Assignment** workspace) or by running `twilio api:taskrouter:v1:workspaces:tasks:list --workspace-sid <flex_task-assignment_sid>` `admin` or `developer` in a command shell.